Making Care

 (between Community

-Health providers and patients)
+Health Partners providers and patients)

 We sat down with renowned cardiothoracic surgeon Dr. Shamsuddin Khwaja to explore the incredible advancements at the Heart and Lung Institute at Community over the past few years and lastly, what the future holds.